Global Privacy Policy

 + Right to data portability

-You have the right to request to port your data to a similar service to the extent this is technically feasible.
+You have the right to request to port your data to a similar service or to yourself to the extent this is technically feasible.

 + Other rights

-As stipulated by the GDPR, you also have a right to: i) request restriction of processing of your personal data; ii) object to the processing of your personal data; and iii) withdraw consent (in circumstances where we ask for consent from you for processing your personal data).
+As stipulated by the GDPR, you also have a right to: i) request restriction of processing of your personal data and ii) object to the processing of your personal data.

 + How to exercise your rights?